 Which are the best breast implants?

-There are many brands of breast implants nowadays, however, our surgeons would agree that the safest implants make for the best breast implants.
-The ideal breast implants will have full certification by both the U.S.-based FDA and the United Kingdom NHRA.
-Our surgeons use both Mentor breast implants and Sebbin breast implants at Centre for Surgery.
-The choice is entirely up to you and you will be able to sample the feel of the implants at your face-to-face consultation.
-Both types of implants have an impeccable track record of safety and are used by the most reputable cosmetic surgery clinics in the UK.
-The exact choice of a breast implant may depend on your surgeon’s preference however you will always remain an active participant in the decision-making process.
+There are many brands of breast implants nowadays.
+However, our surgeons would agree that the safest implants are the best for breast implants.
+The ideal breast implants will have full certification by the U.S.-based FDA and the United Kingdom’s MHRA.
+Our surgeons use Mentor and Motiva breast implants at Centre for Surgery.
+The choice is entirely up to you, and you can sample the feel of the implants at your face-to-face consultation.
+Both types of implants have an impeccable safety track record and are used by the most reputable cosmetic surgery clinics in the UK.
+The exact choice of a breast implant may depend on your surgeon’s preference; however, you will always remain an active participant in the decision-making process.

 RELATED: Breast implants frequently asked questions